GE-Tnso/namada-wallet-mobile-keychain/README.md

-# namada-mobile-wallet
+# namada-mobile-wallet-keychain
 Client mobile wallet for iOS and Android.

-Flutter + FFI + Mobile SDK lib wrapper + SDK Namada.
+Integration flow: Flutter + FFI + Mobile SDK lib wrapper + SDK Namada.

 Note:
 If you want to compile and run it you should generate dynamic/static library for specicic Platform from namada-sdk-wrapper.